leadsoftlucas/ravendb-demo/README.md

 Setup the environment for the PostgreSQL scope.
 This section will guide you through the steps to run PostgreSQL locally and configure it in your project.
 `"DATABASE_SCOPE": "PostgreSQL"`.

-I've used Entity Framework to create a fair comparisson considered the database sync and the sabe semantics on queries on service layer.
-I did't want to create a Raw SQL or Dapper perspective because the code would be too diferent to a quick comparisson.
+I've used Entity Framework to create a fair comparison considered the database sync and the sabe semantics on queries on service layer.
+I did't want to create a Raw SQL or Dapper perspective because the code would be too diferent to a quick comparison.

 > Although, I do prefer Raw SQL and Dapper if i need to use relational database.